GlobusTroy/SentiMiner/readme.txt

 By default, the program will listen indefinitely for incoming tweets with the keyword(s) specified in mining.py

 The output will be a csv file.
-It will be named <Timestamp of first tweet collected>.csv CSV file information is returned in the following format:
+It will be named <Timestamp of first tweet collected>.csv CSV file information is returned in the following order:
 ID, text, isVerified, #retweets, #favorites, #followers, sentiment, #capitals, # of !, # of ?, #emoticons

 How to set a tweet limit before disconnecting:
 	-in mining.py, go to the line which instantiates MineListener